Anu3shka0/Anu3shka0/README.md

 <h2 align="left">Hi 👋!
-My name is Anushka Tiwari and I'm a Student from VIT Bhopal</h2>
+My name is Anushka Tiwari and I am a Student at VIT Bhopal</h2>

 ###